z3ntu/lucaweiss.eu_source/content/projects.md

 #### postmarketOS

 postmarketOS is a touch-optimized, pre-configured Alpine Linux that can be installed on smartphones and other mobile devices.
-I have ported postmarketOS to the Fairphone 1, Fairphone 2 and worked on a port for the Pine64 family of devices.
-Additionally I have contributed many packages and patches to the project. **[Project Website](https://postmarketos.org/)**
+I am Core Developer of the project, have ported postmarketOS to the Fairphone 1, Fairphone 2 and worked on a port for the PINE64 family of devices (such as the PinePhone, PineTab, etc). **[Project Website](https://postmarketos.org/)**

 #### Fairphone 2 mainline kernel